 Encourage your community to create space to listen.
 Use language that promotes meeting people where they are and that allows them to share their personal experience without interruption or judgement.

 Ask your audience to invite others to join them in taking action.
-Encourage them to share out Mental Health Action Day partner resources or if you don’t already have one in mind, our upcoming resource hub: Mental Health Is Health.
+Encourage them to share out Mental Health Action Network partner resources our resource hub: Mental Health Is Health.

 Use inclusive language that promotes the importance of mental health and encourages a shared understanding of mental health.